Key Performance Metrics lays the foundation of any effective PPC marketing campaign.

 4 – Cost Per Click

-Cost per click (CPC) is the amount of money that an advertiser pays for an each on their ad(s).
+Cost per click (CPC) is the amount of money that an advertiser pays for each on their ad(s).

-Ideally, the lower the CPC, the better and PPC experts continually work on pushing it down.
+Ideally, the lower the CPC, the better, and PPC experts continually work on pushing it down.

 5 – Average Cost per click